-It shall be noted that if the payee of the amount credits the amount to be paid to “suspense account” or any other account by whatever name called, it shall be considered as deemed payment also TDS is required to be deducted on such credit.
+It shall be noted that if the payee credits such amount to the “suspense account” or any other account by whatever name called, it shall be considered as deemed payment, and also TDS is required to be deducted on such credit.

-TDS was applicable 10% on all the services.
-However, FY 20-21 onwards, the following changes have been made:
+TDS was applicable at 10% on all the services.
+However, from FY 2020-21 onwards, the following changes have been made: